JetBrains/kotlin-web-site/pages/docs/reference/functions.md

 }
 ```

-we could call this using default arguments
+we could call this using default arguments:

 ``` kotlin
 reformat(str)
 ```

-However, when calling it with non-default, the call would look something like
+However, when calling it with non-default, the call would look something like:

 ``` kotlin
 reformat(str, true, true, false, '_')
 ```

-With named arguments we can make the code much more readable
+With named arguments we can make the code much more readable:

 ``` kotlin
 reformat(str,